suiljex/dotfiles/.dotfiles/INSTALL.md

 systemctl enable NetworkManager
 ## If you installed bluez
 systemctl enable bluetooth
-## If you installed cups
+## If you installed iwd
-systemctl enable org.cups.cupsd
+systemctl enable iwd
 ```

 ## Step 18: Restarting into Arch